Asian (South Africa): Sri Lankans

+During the Dutch Empire of the 17th and 18th centuries, many slaves were brought from the island of Sri Lanka (then Ceylon).
+In the early 18th century, half of the slaves of Cape came from the colonies of India and Ceylon.

+Southeast Asians

-The Cape Malays are a Muslim group with some Indonesian ancestry that originated at the Cape during the period of Dutch colonisation.
+The Cape Malays are a Muslim group with some Pribumi Indonesian and Malay ancestry that originated at the Cape during the period of Dutch colonisation.
 During the apartheid regime, they were both classified as part of the "Coloured" racial group and thus considered "non-white" and treated as such.

 South Africans of Filipino descent were classified as "black" due to historical outlook on Filipinos by White South Africans, and many of them lived in bantustans, which were areas set aside to be inhabited by Black South Africans.

 West Asians

 Certain people from West Asia, particularly Lebanese and Syrians, were originally classified as "Asian" and therefore "non-white".
 In 1913, Moses Gadur sued the government after being denied the right to purchase land in Johannesburg on the basis of being considered non-white.
 Moses Gandur's lawyers successfully argued that Jewish immigrants, who were part of the same Semitic race, were not considered "Asian" the same way other people from the Levant were.
 Therefore, if they were subject to these laws, the Jews should also be affected.
-Ultimately, the agreement was that the laws only apply to colored people and yellow Asiatics, and not them.
+Ultimately, the agreement was that the laws only apply to coloured people and "yellow" Asiatics, and not them.